-min-pxcor will stay at zero and max-pxcor will set to 11, 12, and 13 for each of the runs.
-If neither of these conditions are true, the origin is not centered, nor at the edge of the world you cannot vary world-height or world-width directly but you should vary max-pxcor, maxpycor, min-pxcor and min-pycor instead.
+min-pxcor will remain zero and max-pxcor will be set to 11, 12, and 13 for successive runs.
+If neither of these conditions is true you cannot you cannot vary world-height or world-width directly but must vary max-pxcor, max-pycor, min-pxcor and min-pycor instead.